 Growing wasabi plants (Wasabi japonica) are a challenge that not many home gardeners attempt.
 How-to information—even on the internet—is slim.
 Especially if you want to attempt growing outside of those few climates (the pacific Northwest and some areas of the Appalachians) that resemble their native habitat in Japan.

 There are two different ways to cultivate wasabi.
 Plants grown with a semiaquatic method that resembles the native cool mountain streams of Japan are referred to as “sawa.”
 Field wasabi or “oka” refers to plants grown in fields.
-This method can be replicated in containers for gardeners who live in areas (such as New England) where the plants will not survive the winter.
+This method can be replicated in containers for gardeners who live in areas where the plants will not survive the cold winter temperatures.
+(Such as New England).

 Cultivating Wasabi In New England